splitgraph/sgr/docs/quickstart.rst

     sgr sql -s noaa/monthly "DELETE FROM state_temperature WHERE state = 'AZ'"

-Alternatively, we can connect any other Postgres client to your driver, since it's just another database server.
+Alternatively, we can connect any other Postgres client to your engine, since it's just another database server.

 Now, inspect the changes we've made::